Lawyers, activists gear up for travel ban airport issues

 "I don't think anyone would say that the Department of State guidance that was issued is a common sense interpretation of what the Supreme Court intended," she said, adding, "They're taking the Supreme Court decision and twisting it for their own political purposes."

 Government officials have nevertheless said that anyone who arrives at a U.S. port of entry after 8:00 p.m.
-ET with any kind of valid visa will be allowed in, explaining that the new guidelines only impact visa applications submitted at U.S. consulates or embassies in the affected countries after 8:00 p.m.
+ET with any kind of valid visa will be allowed in, explaining that the new guidelines only affect visa applications submitted at U.S. consulates or embassies in the affected countries after 8 p.m.
 ET.

 Related: Who Will Be Affected by the Supreme Court's Travel Ban Ruling?